lgsvl/simulator/Docs/getting-started.md

 - Nvidia GTX 1080
 - Windows 10 64 Bit

-The easiest way to get started with running the simulator is to open it as a project in Unity and run inside the Unity Editor.
+The easiest way to get started with running the simulator is to download our [latest release](https://github.com/lgsvl/simulator/releases/latest) and run as a standalone executable.

+For the latest functionality or if you want to modify the simulator for your own needs, you can checkout our source, open it as a project in Unity, and run inside the Unity Editor.
 Otherwise, you can build the Unity project into a standalone executable.

 Currently, running the simulator in Windows yields better performance than running on Linux.

+### Downloading and starting simulator

+1. Download the latest release of the LGSVL Simulator for your supported operating system (Windows or Linux) here: [https://github.com/lgsvl/simulator/releases/latest](https://github.com/lgsvl/simulator/releases/latest)
+2. Unzip the downloaded folder and run the executable.

 ### Steps for starting simulator in Unity Editor